keepassxreboot/keepassxc/README.md

 ## Generative AI

 Generative AI is fast becoming a first-party feature in most development environments, including GitHub itself.
-If the majority of a code submission is made using Generative AI (e.g., agent-based or vibe coding) then **we will document that in the pull request.** All code submissions go through a rigourous review process regardless of the development workflow or submitter.
+If the majority of a code submission is made using Generative AI (e.g., agent-based or vibe coding) then **we will document that in the pull request.** All code submissions go through a rigorous review process regardless of the development workflow or submitter.

 ## License